 Each May, we invite you to join us as we collectively (and loudly!) voice our commitment to work toward a world where all young people—no matter where they live or how they identify—get equitable access to the education and care they deserve.

-This May marked the third year that Sex Ed For All continued its pledge to help all young people get equitable access to the education and care they deserve.
+May 2021 marked the third year that Sex Ed For All continued its pledge to help all young people get equitable access to the education and care they deserve.
 The theme for 2021 was Equity and Access For All—focus on working together toward sex education for all young people--especially youth of color, LGBTQ+ young people, immigrants, those with lower incomes, those living in rural areas, those with disabilities, and systems-involved youth.
 With more young people returning to in-person learning at school, we celebrated this Sex Ed for All Month with a renewed sense of urgency to ensure they have access to sex education that is more equitable, accessible, and inclusive.

-While this May has now passed, you can continue to make noise in support of Sex Ed For All Month by using and following the hashtag #SexEdForAll.
+You can continue to make noise in support of Sex Ed For All Month by using and following the hashtag #SexEdForAll.
 (Tip: You can still get the Tool Kit with all the good stuff for sharing—graphics, social media posts, talking points, and more!)

 In 2021, we marked Sex Ed for All Month with the following events: